Niksi-tunk/niksi-slides/main.typ

 #slide(title: "Behind the scenes")[
   - Niksi has two components:
     - The VS Code -plugin
-    - The NixOS WSL distro.
+    - The NixOS WSL distro
   - The plugin spawns a new VS Code process and instructs it to open the relevant directory in the NixOS WSL distro.
   - Each course contains:
     - An `extensions.json` file which specifies the VS Code plugins to install.